Active Military and Dependents

 Qualified Veterans are eligible for a free driver's license.
 The free driver's license can be issued for regular or long term.
 Qualified Veterans must submit an original Certificate of Eligibility (DS-516), approved by the Georgia Department of Veteran Services.

 Applicants age 59 years or older must renew the driver's license every five (5) years.
-Successful completion of the vision exam is required at each renewal after age 64.
+Successful completion of the vision exam is required at each renewal after age 64 and older.

 The spouse of a disabled honorably separated veteran who does not have a driver's license or the unmarried spouse of a deceased honorably separated veteran is entitled to the same driver's license available to the veteran.
 Applicant must submit an original Certificate of Eligibility (DS-516) approved by the Georgia Department of Veteran Services.